jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase5-writeup.md

 Our solution to this threat is to require a minimum length on all passwords, in accordance with the latest NIST guidelines.<sup id="a1">[1](#f1)</sup> We will make this minimum length to be no less than 8 characters.
 While we encourage the user to make lengthy passwords that are harder to brute force and/or guess, we will limit password length at 100 characters maximum, because excessively long passwords can take additional time to hash.
 We do not find it necessary to add a complexity requirement, as per NIST guidelines<sup id="a1">[1](#f1)</sup>, because research has shown this to be somewhat ineffective, as it has potential to add negative value to the secret.
 If a user must add an uppercase letter, number, and a symbol; they will likely change `password` to `Password1!` -  making it very predictable to guess the behavior, and therefore adding no more security to the password.
 We also intend to check the user's password against a dictionary of common passwords and reject it if there is a match.

-We believe that implementing these changes will make it much more difficult for an attacker to compromise attacks.
+We believe that implementing these changes will make it much more difficult for an attacker to compromise passwords.
 They will have a harder time running through a dictionary and will be forced to brute force longer passwords.

 ### T9: Online Password Attack ###